-17. Should the reinsurance pool have a planned exit date?
+17.18.
+Should the reinsurance pool have a planned exit date?
+Yes - but it should be at least for 25 years.

 How can the pass-through of insurance premium reductions for consumers be encouraged?

 Individuals and small businesses will be expected to benefit from more affordable insurance premiums following the introduction of the reinsurance pool.
 Potential options to monitor insurers passing on premium reductions include explicit price monitoring arrangements and disclosure of reinsurance costs to insurance policyholders.